 Poway Winter Festival

-San Diego Resolution run 5k/10k/Half Marathon
+San Diego Resolution Run 5K/10K/Half Marathon

-San Diego’s annual event means you can get a head start on your New Year’s resolutions at the San Diego Resolution Run while the rest of the country slumbers under the snow.
+San Diego’s annual event means you can get a head start on your New Year’s resolutions at the San Diego Resolution Run in Mission Bay, while the rest of the country slumbers under the snow.
 Make this a family outing as you run along the Pacific Ocean and enjoy the San Diego skyline.

-• Prices from $45-$95
+- Prices from $49-$99

 Kids Marathon Mile at LEGOLAND California